abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

 ### 5. Boost Internal Links with Short Keywords

-When linking within your site, use short-tail keywords as anchor text for internal links.
+When linking within your site, use short tail keywords as anchor text for internal links.
 This strengthens the site's SEO structure.

 It further helps search engines to understand your content hierarchy and